Zyle086/Portfolio/README.md

 This project will take a while.
 Like a while a while.
 No rush, better to learn every nokk(typo but lol) and cranny of the concepts than rushing everything.
 (I SAY THIS AND I MEAN IT, THE HEADER ALONE TOOK 2 DAYS, LEARNING ALL 3 LANGUAGES AT ONCE IS EQUIVALENT TO MIND BREAK(IYKYK).

+Idk how to add images here yet(Not planning to learn anytime soon, learn the 3 foundation languages of website first)